Bluesky at Home » Home Decor » Accessories » 7 Wonderful Winter Mantel Decorating Ideas

 The lantern that was in our entry filled with bright gold balls and a big red bow is now filled with natural pinecones on the hearth.

-On the other side of the hearth, I used 2 wood and glass lanterns that were in the dining room during Christmas last year.
+On the other side of the hearth, I used two wood and glass lanterns that were in the dining room during Christmas last year.
+These are not available now, but I love the look of this set of wood lanterns.

 More candles in the lanterns complete the winter decorating on the hearth.